 Navigate to the Locations table

-- Click the All table tab to browse through the list of all the GFA related tables.
+- Click the In Use table tab to browse through the list of all the GFA related tables.

 - Scroll down the list and click Locations.
 You will be taken to the Locations table.